SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information.md

   <div class="uagb-toc__list-wrap">
     <ol class="uagb-toc__list">
       <li class="uagb-toc__list">
-        <a href="#introduction">Introduction</a><li class="uagb-toc__list">
+        [Introduction](#introduction)<li class="uagb-toc__list">
-          <a href="#prerequisites-and-limitations">Prerequisites and limitations</a><li class="uagb-toc__list">
+          [Prerequisites and limitations](#prerequisites-and-limitations)<li class="uagb-toc__list">
-            <a href="#how-to-create-an-application-with-a-task-sequence-deployment-type">How to create an application with a Task Sequence deployment type</a><li class="uagb-toc__list">
+            [How to create an application with a Task Sequence deployment type](#how-to-create-an-application-with-a-task-sequence-deployment-type)<li class="uagb-toc__list">
-              <a href="#use-case-installation-of-the-microsoft-monitoring-agent-to-report-to-microsoft-defender-atp">Use case: installation of the Microsoft Monitoring Agent to report to Microsoft Defender ATP</a><li class="uagb-toc__list">
+              [Use case: installation of the Microsoft Monitoring Agent to report to Microsoft Defender ATP](#use-case-installation-of-the-microsoft-monitoring-agent-to-report-to-microsoft-defender-atp)<li class="uagb-toc__list">
-                <a href="#conclusion">Conclusion</a></ol> </div> </div> </div> <h2>
+                [Conclusion](#conclusion)</ol> </div> </div> </div> <h2>
                   Introduction
                 </h2>

                 <p class="has-text-align-justify">
-                  <a aria-label="undefined (opens in a new tab)" rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2002#task-sequence-as-an-app-model-deployment-type" target="_blank">Introduced with ConfigMgr 2002</a>, the "<strong>Task Sequence as an application deployment type</strong>" feature is available in pre-release.
+                  [Introduced with ConfigMgr 2002](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2002#task-sequence-as-an-app-model-deployment-type), the "<strong>Task Sequence as an application deployment type</strong>" feature is available in pre-release.
 That means it is still in active development and can contains bugs.
 Using a Task Sequence (TS) as a deployment type allows for more complex installation process that can even contains reboot.
 And as it is a Task Sequence, you can also benefit from many other feature like the use of TS variables.
 This will be the focus of this post.
                 </p>

                 <p class="has-text-align-justify">